dbolger/dwa140shortcut/README.md

 I have created a specific version temporarily for 10.10 [here](https://github.com/FivePixels/dwa140shortcut/issues/1#issuecomment-449897887).

 ## Upcoming Features
-- [x] Toggle to enable application as soon as the user logs in.
 - [ ] Update the menubar correctly, without needing to reload the application.
 - [ ] Update the menubar accurately according to range.
 - [ ] Perform a check to make sure the connection isn't captive, and if it is, present the user with an error letting them know.